 - Serve it with a side salad such as broccoli salad, kale salad, potato salad, or coleslaw.

-- Pair it with roasted potato or mashed potatoes.
+- Pair it with roasted potatoes or mashed potatoes or rice or cauliflower rice.

 How to store: